-That fostered a renewed 'risk on' psychology into the new US EQUITIES all-time high, which is a sustained major influence back into the FOREIGN EXCHANGE.
-And the prospect of further US government stimulus/relief has created a psychology where the GLOBAL GOVVIES have reverted to overall weakness despite their previous recent recovery.
-This is consistent with the overall strength of US EQUITIES, even if that is in anticipation of additional US stimulus/relief legislation that can be enacted as late as early March.
+That fostered a renewed 'risk on' psychology into the most recent new US EQUITIES all-time high near the 4,000 area, which is a sustained major influence back into the 'risk on' psychology spreading into FOREIGN EXCHANGE as most tellingly reflected in EMERGING CURRENCIES.

+While the prospect of further US government stimulus/relief has created a psychology where the GLOBAL GOVVIES have reverted to overall weakness to a greater degree than seen during anything previous since the last bear market.

+This was consistent with the overall strength of US EQUITIES until the recent yield escalation turned the positive economic data, central bank accommodation and prospect of more stimulus/relief on top of all that into inflation anticipation worries with a sharp yield escalation.
+Yet the last US NFP along with other 'good' news turned out to actually be supportive of US EQUITIES in recent trading until their failure into 'friendly Fed influence' the previous two weeks, even if that seems to be reversing back into strength at present.

-The MARCH 2020 T-NOTE FUTURE surging into a new all-time high into mid-March (i.e. shortly prior to its expiration) above the 134-00/-08 summer 2016 previous high was understandable (weekly chart through Friday https://bit.ly/36QJi3u.)
+The MARCH 2020 T-NOTE FUTURE surging into a new all-time high into mid-March (i.e. shortly prior to its expiration) above the 134-00/-08 summer 2016 previous high was understandable (weekly chart through Friday https://bit.ly/3sSmuVQ.)
 As we had based our future expectation on its historic weekly Oscillator activity likely extending its rally at least into the major 135-16/136-00 area (MA-41 plus 06-00/-16), violated in early March.

 Sustained activity above that zone pointed to the next Oscillator resistance into the 138-00/-16 area (MA-41 plus 08-00/-16) it was already testing back then into its parabolic extension to the weekly Oscillator resistance in the 139-16/140-00 area (MA-41 plus 09-16/10-00) into mid-March prior to its sharp setback.

 In fact, the sharp selloff later that week created a DOWN Closing Price Reversal (CPR) back below the 138-00 area (Tolerance the previous week's 138-16 high.)
 That is now resistance which has been repeatedly tested on the initial push above it and again in recent recoveries.